tararoys/questions/20140220_Thursday_Week1_Fox.md

   - Ask lots of questions during recitation.
   - Want to know how to build this step by step so that I can test every new line of Jquery/javascript/html magic.

+Can I build a better question recording workflow?
+Annoyances:
+- Having to remember to copy the question to the commit log if I want to have a pretty list of the questions I have asked.
+- Solution: type the question in the commit log form and paste it into the file before committing.